yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-General-Info.rst

 Getting the U-Boot Source Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| The easiest way to get access to the U-boot source code is by
-  downloading and installing the Processor SDK Linux.
-Once installed, the U-Boot source code is included in the SDK's board-support directory.
+The easiest way to get access to the U-boot source code is by downloading and installing the Processor SDK Linux.
+Once installed, the U-Boot source code is included in the SDK at the path ``<path to tisdk>/board-support``.
 For your convenience the sources also includes the U-Boot's git repository including commit history.
-| Alternatively, U-Boot sources can directly be fetched from GIT.

-  .. ifconfig:: CONFIG_sdk in ('PLSDK')

-      The GIT repo URL, branch and commit id can be found in the :ref:`release-specific-build-information-u-boot` section of the release notes.
+Alternatively, U-Boot sources can directly be fetched from GIT.
+The GIT repo URL, branch and commit id can be found in the :ref:`u-boot-release-notes` section of the release notes.

-|

 .. _Build-U-Boot-label: